polarofficial/polar-ble-sdk/documentation/SdkModeExplained.md

 ## How to use SDK Mode

-If SDK Mode is not available for you Polar device, attempting to send any of the commands below will result in `ERROR_NOT_SUPPORTED`, otherwise :
+If SDK Mode is not available for your Polar device, attempting to send any of the commands below will result in `ERROR_NOT_SUPPORTED`, otherwise :

 - SDK Mode is started by calling the `startSdkMode` function.
 - SDK Mode is stopped but turning the device off, or calling the `stopSdkMode` function.